naturalethic/coffee-mongo/README.md

     constructor(next)
-    constructor(initial, next) # initial is an object with initial values, object is created in collection dehydrate()                # return a plain object tree hydrate(document, next)    # populate a model with the values in document, recursing down the tree instantiating the appropriate models get(key)                   # return a value on the model set(key, val, next)        # set a value on the model, calling next after it has updated the store push(key, val, next)       # push a value into an array on the model
+    constructor(initial, next) # initial is an object with initial values, object is created in collection dehydrate()                # return a plain object tree hydrate(document)          # populate a model with the values in document, recursing down the tree instantiating the appropriate models get(key)                   # return a value on the model set(key, val, next)        # set a value on the model, calling next after it has updated the store push(key, val, next)       # push a value into an array on the model